MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate-anomaly-alerts.md

 ---
-title: How to investigate anomaly detection alerts
+title: How to investigate anomaly detection alerts | Microsoft Defender for Cloud Apps
-description: This article explains how to investigate the Defender for Cloud Apps anomaly detection alerts issued when attacks are detected against your organization. ms.date: 03/09/2023 ms.topic: how-to
+description: This article explains how to investigate the Defender for Cloud Apps anomaly detection alerts issued when attacks are detected against your organization. ms.date: 05/19/2024 ms.topic: how-to
 ---